Level 4 restrictions from 5 January 2021

 If you or are a member of your household is experiencing coronavirus symptoms or self-isolating it is important that you let us know when you call.
 If the repair is routine and is not a risk to your safety or the integrity of your home, please wait and report the repair once your symptoms or period of self-isolation are over.

 We will continue to provide emergency repairs service under these circumstances.

 When our operative arrives to carry out your repair it is important that you let us know if your circumstances have changed since you reported the repair and you or a member of the household are now experiencing coronavirus symptoms or self-isolating.
 We can still arrange for trained staff to carry out emergency repairs.

 This is to protect you and others and keep everyone safe.
 We thank you for your care and consideration.

 Please let us know if you have any concerns about work taking place.

-To limit face to face contact the way we carry out our repairs inspections is changing.
-If we need to inspect your repair before we carry out the work, our staff will ask you for your phone number and you will be given a time when we will call you back.
+To limit face to face contact we have changed the way we carry out our repairs inspections.
+If we need to inspect your repair before we carry out the work, our staff will ask you for your phone number and give you a time when we will call you back.

 If we are unable to diagnose the repair in this way we will make an appointment to attend at a time to suit you when we are able to.